PAST2212/domainthreat/README.md

 - PEP8 compliance

 **Additional**
-- Public source for newly registered domains whoisds (https://www.whoisds.com/newly-registered-domains) has capped quantity of daily registrations to 100.000.
-There are other sources out there.
+- Public source for newly registered domains whoisds (https://www.whoisds.com/newly-registered-domains) has capped quantity of daily registrations to 70.000.
+I have added a new feed for daily updated, registered domains from this project: https://github.com/xRuffKez/NRDThere.
+Beside this there are other sources out there.
 Use them instead if you feel to it.
 - Thresholds for similarity modes (wide, medium, close) have been selected carefully.
 The "wide" range has a possible high false positive rate (and therefore lower precision rate) in order to consider degree of freedom in registering different variations of domain names more accurately (reduce occurrence of false negatives and therefore better recall rate).
 Change the thresholds over the different modes if you want to match your needs better.
 I can strongly recommend this article go get a better understanding of recall-precision tradeoff: https://towardsdatascience.com/precision-vs-recall-evaluating-model-performance-in-credit-card-fraud-detection-bb24958b2723
 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
 - Recommended Python Version >= 3.8
-- Some TLDs are not included in this public source (e.g. ".de" domains).
+- Some TLDs are not (consistently) included in this public source (e.g. ".de" domains).
 You can bypass it by using my other project https://github.com/PAST2212/certthreat that uses CERT Transparency Logs as Input instead.